 (3) The medical cannabis dispensary received a valid permit under this Article 33 prior to December 31, 2019, and demonstrates to the satisfaction of the Director that it operated in compliance with local law and the Compassionate Use Act of 1996, and was forced to discontinue operations as a result of federal prosecution or threat of federal prosecution.

-(f) The Director may extend the authorization to Sell Adult Use Cannabis for additional 120-day periods beyond the 120-day period set forth in subsection (d) of this Section 3322 upon a finding that:
+(f) The Director may extend the authorization to Sell Adult Use Cannabis for additional periods of between 150 and 180 days, inclusive, beyond the 120-day period set forth in subsection (d) of this Section 3322 upon a finding that all five of the following criteria are met:

-(1) The Office of Cannabis has not had sufficient time to review and process applications for Cannabis Business Permits under Article 16 of the Police Code; and
+(1) The Office of Cannabis has not had sufficient time to review and process applications for Cannabis Business Permits under Article 16 of the Police Code.

 (g) For purposes of Section 26050.1 of the California Business and Professions Code, a valid medical cannabis dispensary permit shall serve as a valid license, permit, or other authorization to engage in the retail sale of medicinal cannabis, medicinal cannabis products, adult use cannabis, and adult use cannabis products at the permitted location, but shall not serve as a valid license, permit, or other authorization to engage in the commercial cultivation of cannabis of any kind.